Siren-Project/Siren-Provisioner/README.md

 **Complementary component to this: https://github.com/broadbent/airship

-For visualisation of the provsioner and the Fog infrastructure see: https://github.com/lyndon160/Siren-Visualiser
+For visualisation of the provisioner and the Fog infrastructure see: https://github.com/lyndon160/Siren-Visualiser

 ##  Northbound RESTful API